emmt/TiPi/info/framework.md

 * Classes and methods to deal with so-called [*vectors*](vectors.md) which stores values in an efficient way.
-These vectors are needed by iterative optimization methods and typically used to store the data, theirs weights and the variables of the inverse problem.
+These vectors are needed by iterative optimization methods and are typically used to store the data, theirs weights and the variables of the inverse problem.

 * Limited memory optimization algorithms to deal with large scale non-linear problems.